 § 10.1-566.1.
-Reporting.
+Reporting

-Each locality's plan-approving authority shall report to the Department, in a method and on a time schedule established by the Department, a listing of each land-disturbing activity in the locality for which a plan has been approved under this article.
+Each VESCP authority shall report to the Department, in a method such as an online reporting system and on a time schedule established by the Department, a listing of each land-disturbing activity for which a plan has been approved by the VESCP under this article.